-- No power to the water heater (no lights on the unit are activated).
+- No power to the water heater; the water heater is not plugged into outlet (no lights on the unit are activated).

 - Unit in Vacation Mode.

 - ECO tripped.

 - Hot water usage pattern exceeds the capability of the water heater in current mode.

 - Non-functioning upper temperature sensor.

 - Faulty thermostatic mixing valve.

 - Leak in plumbing system.